 CAN-SPAM: Popular name for the U.S. law regulating commercial email (Full name: Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003)

-Catch-all: An email server function that forwards all questionable email to a single mailbox.
-The catch-all should be monitored regularly to find misdirected questions, unsubscribes or other genuine live email.
+Catch-all: An email server function that forwards all questionable emails to a single mailbox.
+The catch-all should be monitored regularly to find misdirected questions, unsubscribes, or another genuine live email.

 Cell: Aka Test cell or version.
-A segment of your list that receives different treatment specifically to see how it responds versus the control (regular treatment.)
+A segment of your list that receives different treatments specifically to see how it responds versus the control (regular treatment.)

 CGI: Acronym for Common Gateway Interface.
-It is a specification for transferring information between the Web and a Web server, such as processing email subscription or contact forms.
+It is a specification for transferring information between the Web and a Web server, such as processing email subscriptions or contact forms.

-Click through & click through tracking: When a hotlink is included in an email, a click through occurs when a recipient clicks on the link. click through tracking refers to the data collected about each click through link, such as how many people clicked it, how many clicks resulted in desired actions such as sales, forwards or subscriptions.
+Click through & click-through tracking: When a hotlink is included in an email, a click-through occurs when a recipient clicks on the link. click-through tracking refers to the data collected about each click-through links, such as how many people clicked it, how many clicks resulted in desired actions such as sales, forwards or subscriptions.

-Click through rate: Total number of clicks on email link(s) divided by the number of emails sent.
+Click-through rate: Total number of clicks on the email link(s) divided by the number of emails sent.
 Includes multiple clicks by a unique user.
 Some email broadcast vendors or tracking programs define CTR differently.

 Commercial email: Email whose purpose, as a whole or in part, is to sell or advertise a product or service or if its purpose is to persuade users to perform an act, such as to purchase a product or click to a Web site whose contents are designed to sell, advertise or promote.

-Co-registration: Arrangement in which companies collecting registration information from users (email sign-up forms, shopping checkout process, etc.) include a separate box for users to check if they would also like to be added to a specific third-party list.
+Co-registration: Arrangements in which companies collect registration information from users (email sign-up forms, shopping checkout process, etc.) include a separate box for users to check if they would also like to be added to a specific third-party list.